prexview/prexview-js/Readme.md

 export PXV_API_KEY="API_KEY"
 ```

-You can sign up in [PrexView](https://prexview.com/join) in order to get an API Key.
+You can get an API Key by downloading PrexView Studio from [PrexView](https://prexview.com).

 ###### Sending XML